sanity-io/sanity/packages/@sanity/language-filter/README.md

 ### @sanity/language-filter

-A plugin to support filtering fields by language.
+A Sanity plugin that supports filtering localized fields by language

 ## Usage